mr-CyberFluffy/benchScan/README.md

 # Tool usage
 >Refer following steps:
-1. First, run the "requirement.sh" file.
+1. First, run the "requirements.sh" file.
 2. To run the file use the command "bash requirement.sh" OR "./requirement.sh"
 3. After installation run the audit script "awsAudit-IAM.sh"
 4. It will ask for AWS configuration